Assistance with Care and Housing (ACH) Sub-Program

 As any resulting referrals for services will be based on the client’s choice, the client can nominate to return to the service provider who assisted them to contact My Aged Care should they wish.

 It is expected that ACH service providers will work together with My Aged Care and the RAS to ensure that the client’s needs are met.
 The ACH provider may work with the RAS during the assessment phase to develop the client’s support plan.

 The ACH service provider can also update the client record with service delivery information.
 Where there is a significant change in a client’s care need or additional services are required, ACH service providers can request a review of a client’s support plan through My Aged Care, which may lead to a new assessment for the client.

-The new ACH fact sheet contains frequently asked questions about how the ACH Sub-programme works.
-We encourage organisations to download, distribute and share the fact sheet with any staff working with the programme.
+The ACH fact sheet contains information about how the ACH sub-program works.
+Organisations can download, distribute and share the fact sheet with any staff working with the program.